 The contribution to teaching and supervision of students of level A academics will be primarily at undergraduate and graduate diploma level.

-The results of research conducted may be published in collaboration.
+The results of research conducted may be published as sole author or in collaboration.

 1.1 TEACHING AND LEARNING